-10 Abstract Imaging technique or computer vision technology has received huge attention as a rapid and non-destructive technique throughout the world for measuring quality attributes of 11 agricultural products including meat and meat products.
-This study was conducted to test the 12 ability of computer vision technology to predict the quality attributes of beef.
-Images were 13 captured from longissimus dorsi muscle in beef at 24 hours post-mortem.
-Traits evaluated were 14 color value (L,a,b), pH, drip loss, cooking loss, dry matter, moisture, crude protein, fat, ash, 15 Thiobarbituric acid reactive substance (TBARS), Peroxide value (POV), Free fatty acid (FFA), 16 Total coliform count (TCC), Total viable count (TVC) and Total yeast-mould count (TYMC).
-17 Images were analyzed using the Matlab software (R2015a).
-Different reference values were 18 determined by physicochemical, proximate, biochemical and microbiological test.
-All 19 determination was done in triplicate and the mean value was reported.
-Data analysis was carried 20 21 out using the programme Statgraphics Centurion XV.I.
+Abstract Imaging technique or computer vision (CV) technology has received huge attention as a rapid and non-destructive technique throughout the world for measuring quality attributes of agricultural products including meat and meat products.
+This study was conducted to test the ability of CV technology to predict the quality attributes of beef.
+Images were captured from longissimus dorsi muscle in beef at 24 h post-mortem.
+Traits evaluated were color value (L, a, b), pH, drip loss, cooking loss, dry matter, moisture, crude protein, fat, ash, thiobarbituric acid reactive substance (TBARS), peroxide value (POV), free fatty acid (FFA), total coliform count (TCC), total viable count (TVC) and total yeast-mould count (TYMC).
+Images were analyzed using the Matlab software (R2015a).
+Different reference values were determined by physicochemical, proximate, biochemical and microbiological test.
+All determination were done in triplicate and the mean value was reported.
+Data analysis was carried out using the programme Statgraphics Centurion XVI.
 Calibration and validation model were fitted using the software Unscrambler X version 9.7.
-A higher correlation found in a^ (r = 0.65) 22 and moisture (r = 0.56) with 'a' value obtained from image analysis and the highest calibration 23 and prediction accuracy was found in Lightness ($R_c^2 = 0.73$, $R_p^2 = 0.69$) in beef.
-Results of this 24 25 work show that computer vision technology may be a useful tool for predicting meat quality traits in the laboratory and meat processing industries.
-26
+A higher correlation found in a (r=0.65) and moisture (r=0.56) with 'a' value obtained from image analysis and the highest calibration and prediction accuracy was found in lightness (r2c=0.73, r2p=0.69) in beef.
+Results of this work show that CV technology may be a useful tool for predicting meat quality traits in the laboratory and meat processing industries.

-27 Keywords beef quality, computer vision technology, correlation, calibration, validation
+Keywords beef quality, computer vision technology, correlation, calibration, validation

-28 Introduction
+Introduction

-Beef is a major source of essential amino acids needed in the human diet, and it attracts apremium price.
-Aside from being a source of protein, it is also a major source of other valuable
+Beef is a major source of essential amino acids needed in the human diet, and it attracts a premium price.
+Aside from being a source of protein, it is also a major source of other valuable nutrients such as vitamin, fat, and micronutrients, all of which are responsible for good human health.
+In recent years, meat quality has become a relevant topic for consumers concerning health and for meat industry stakeholders because it